 Using Cisco Defense Orchestrator to Manage FTD Devices

-CDO provides a simplified management interface and cloud-access to your Firepower Threat Defense (FTD) devices.
+CDO provides a simplified management interface and cloud-access to your FTD devices.
 Firepower Device Manager (FDM) administrators will notice many similarities between the FDM interface and the CDO interface.
 We built CDO with the idea of keeping things as consistent as possible between managers.

-Use CDO to manage these aspects of your physical or virtual Firepower Threat Defense (FTD) device:
+Use CDO to manage these aspects of your physical or virtual FTD device:

 Use CDO to upgrade software, configure high availability, configure device settings and network resources for your FTDs.